Oh, where do I begin.

 these situations (or using any std template memes).

-Hey, that's not to say I hate C++ at all.
-It's my goto language for large desktop applications or complex servers.
+Hey, that's not to say I hate C++ at all (I do heavily dislike it in theory and practice, though).
+It's my goto language for large desktop applications or complex servers that I don't care too much about and just want to get working.
 I enjoy working in modern C++ a lot (well, sometimes), as it continues to offer nice and type-safe abstractions over things I've done in C for ages.
-It's great when I want to shit something out without spinning yarn.
+It's great when I want to shit something out without spinning yarn, with the small sacrifice of compatibility and readability.

 Then there's Perl, and I like some parts of Perl.
 I don't like reading it, but I like writing it.
 Perl is great due to it's convenient XS bindings, so I can write code fast in Perl, and still write fast code in C. I like old technologies because they are tried and tested.

-- Reading - I like to read, I won't specifically say what I'm reading here, I just read irrationally what I find.
+- Reading - I like to read, I won't specifically say what I'm reading here yet, I just read irrationally what I find.

 - Games - I don't play many games, but I like retro stuffz and Mario.
 I was doing competitive Smash Melee at some point

-- Music - I like breakcore, jungle, and dubstep and pretty much anything retarded kind of like that.
-Artists like Venetian Snares, Goreshit, Virtual Riot, Squarepusher, Chime, etc, etc. Too many to list
+- Music - I like breakcore, jungle, and dubstep and pretty much anything retarded and silly kind of like that.
+Artists like Venetian Snares, Goreshit, Virtual Riot, Squarepusher, Chime, etc, etc. Too many to list here.